Nottingham Castle is for everyone.

 Concessions for disabled visitors are available.
-Your companion or carer will be admitted free of charge.
+Essential companions will be admitted free of charge.

 Assistance and Support dogs are welcome in our grounds and the Castle.
 Water bowls for dogs are available at the Visitor Centre, Ducal Palace and Terrace Café.

 Travel information is available on our Getting Here page, together with local accommodation options.

 Please note that due to health and safety reasons, we do not permit onsite parking at Nottingham Castle.

 There are 3 designated Blue Badge parking spaces on Castle Road directly outside the Castle (NG1 6AA), as well as 12 regular spaces, plus street parking near the college.
 These spaces are all free for Blue Badge holders.

 There is further Blue Badge parking available at St James’ Street Car Park (NG1 6EY), however this is charged at standard cost.

 The Castle is located on a hill, so there are a number of steep paths (the steepest is a 1 in 10 gradient).
 Please note some pathways do not have handrails.

 Our friendly team is happy to help you up to the Castle if you require support.
 We also have lift access inside Robin Hood Adventures.
 Just speak to a member of our Customer Services team on arrival if you require access.

 At the top of Castle Road, there is a dropped kerb with tactile paving for drop-offs.